TrellixVulnTeam/swahilipython_SCMU/Doc/library/difflib.rst

 This example compares two texts.
-First we set up the texts, sequences of individual single-line strings ending with newlines (such sequences can also be obtained from the :meth:`~io.BaseIO.readlines` method of file-like objects):
+First we set up the texts, sequences of individual single-line strings ending with newlines (such sequences can also be obtained kutoka the :meth:`~io.BaseIO.readlines` method of file-like objects):

    >>> text1 = '''  1.
 Beautiful is better than ugly.
    ...
 2. Explicit is better than implicit.